 Kuiil (Nick Nolte) — This character is an Ugnuaght.
 According to Wookieepedia, they are considered to be “the hardest-working species in the galaxy.”
-Despite being natives to the planet of Gentes, many Ugnuaght sought new lives on Cloud City, the location where Lando Calrissian betrayed Han Solo in The Empire Strikes Back.
+Despite being natives to the planet of Gentes, many Ugnuaght sought new lives on Cloud City, where Lando Calrissian betrayed Han Solo in The Empire Strikes Back.
 In fact, it was Ugnuaghts who helped Vader freeze Solo in carbonite.
 Sadly, Gentes was often visited by slavers who kidnapped Ugnuaght and sold them across the galaxy as unwilling servants and laborers.
-Not much is known about Kuiil, but if he warrants his own character poster, he must be very important to the overall plot.
+Not much is known about Kuiil, but he must be critical to the overall plot if he warrants his own character poster.

 Greef Carga (Carl Weathers) — The head of a “bounty hunter guild,” Carga hires mercenaries for jobs in the Outer Rim.
 Since this is the lawless part of the galaxy we're talking about, the jobs are probably not all that savory.

 Moff Gideon (Giancarlo Esposito) — “Moff” is a term in the Star Wars universe that equates to “governor” in ours.
-Just like Peter Cushing’s Moff Tarkin, Moff Gideon was a high-ranking leader of the Empire, but with the Emperor gone, he’s in need of a new vocation.
-You could even say that he’s a war criminal akin to the Nazis who fled Germany after WWII was lost.
-Just like those individuals went into hiding in the jungles of South America, Gideon is keeping somewhat of a low profile on the edge of the galaxy, although it seems like he’s keeping the old ways alive with some Stormtroopers at his side for protection.
+Like Peter Cushing's Moff Tarkin, Moff Gideon was a high-ranking leader of the Empire, but with the Emperor gone, he needed a new vocation.
+You could even say that he's a war criminal akin to the Nazis who fled Germany after WWII was lost.
+Just like those individuals went into hiding in the jungles of South America, Gideon keeps somewhat of a low profile on the edge of the galaxy.
+However, it seems like he's keeping the old ways alive with some Stormtroopers at his side for protection.

 “I play a guy who was a warden of the universe.
 He was in power before the [Empire] collapsed.
 You don't know if he's good or bad … but he certainly is a guy who has order in his life.
 He's an exciting guy because he has all of the equipment and spaceships at his ready,” Esposito said of his character while appearing on the red carpet for this year's Primetime Emmys.

-“He has knowledge of everything and seems to know everyone’s movements. … Big brain, very very smart,” added the Breaking Bad alum at D23 Expo over the summer.
+“He knows everything and seems to know everyone's movements. … Big brain, very very smart,” added the Breaking Bad alum at D23 Expo over the summer.

 IG-11 (Taika Waititi) — While he is modeled after the bounty hunting droid known as IG-88 in The Empire Strikes Back, IG-11 seems like he'll be more akin to K-2SO from Rogue One: A Star Wars Story.
 That's because Waititi himself has described the robot as “very innocent and naive and direct and doesn’t know about sarcasm and doesn’t know how to lie.
 It’s like a child with a gun.”